Skip to content

 _SHOW_ENVIRONMENT_VARIABLES: "1"

 You can also set this variable in the 'run pipeline' form.
-The information is displayed in the Composer and PHPunit job log, inside an expandable drop-down which is closed by default.
+The information is displayed in the composer and phpunit job log, inside an expandable drop-down which is closed by default.
 If you want the environment variables to be displayed in other jobs, add the following reference into a before_script or after_script section

 - !reference [ .show-environment-variables ]